 Engineering Operatives are predominantly involved in engineering operations which are key to the success of the manufacturing and engineering sector allowing employers to grow their business while developing a workforce with the relevant skills and knowledge to enhance the sustain the sector.

-The role covers a wide range of common and job specific skills sets that can be transferred across the manufacturing engineering industry sectors during the course of their careers.
-Dependent on the sector that they are employed in there may be subtle differences in terms of composition and application of the job role specific skills and knowledge they will require, however the core skills and knowledge will be the same regardless of the sector/area they work in.
+The role covers a wide range of common and job-specific skill sets that can be transferred across the manufacturing engineering industry sectors during the course of their careers.
+Dependent on the sector that they are employed in there may be subtle differences in terms of composition and application of the job role-specific skills and knowledge they will require, however, the core skills and knowledge will be the same regardless of the sector/area they work in.

-You must have a grade 4 in Maths and a 4 in English
+To apply for the Level 2 Lean Manufacturing Engineering Operative Apprenticeship Standard, you must have a grade 4 in Maths and a 4 in English.

 Level 2 Lean Manufacturing Engineering (BTEC)

 This involves assignments as below:

 The assignments will be marked and then the apprentice will work towards their Gateway.
 In addition, evidence will be gained through reports, job cards, photographs and witness testimonies.